Performance of affine-splitting pseudo-spectral methods for fractional complex Ginzburg-Landau equations: Example models and numerical results

+In the rest of this subsection and for the sake of brevity we will only show the results of the Fourier method, which will be described in certain detail, as a similar procedure will be used for analyzing all the following examples.

-In the left panel of figure \ref{fig:NLSE3_soliton_fourier_err_inf} we plot the numerical solution error $\mathcal{E}_\infty$ at $t=10$ as function of the time step $\Delta t$ for the analyzed splitting schemes, in log-log scale.
-The actual convergence order $q$ of each scheme can be inferred from the slope of the corresponding line in the central region of the figure, and is coincident with the theoretical one.
-It is clearly seen in this figure that, except for the second order scheme, affine schemes achieve lower errors than the corresponding composition scheme of the same order for a given step size $\Delta t$.
+The left panel of Figure \ref{fig:NLSE3_soliton_fourier_err_inf} shows the numerical solution error $\mathcal{E}_\infty$ at $t=10$ as function of the time step $\Delta t$ for the investigated splitting schemes, in log-log scale.
+The actual convergence order $q$ of each scheme can be inferred from the slope of the corresponding line in the central region of the figure, and is consistent with the theoretical one.
+It is clearly seen in this figure that, except for the second order scheme, affine schemes yield lower errors than the corresponding composition schemes of the same order for a given step size $\Delta t$.
 Notably, the difference in favor of the affine schemes can be of more than one order of magnitude.
-Moreover, the efficiency plot shown in the right panel of figure \ref{fig:NLSE3_soliton_fourier_err_inf} reveals that the greater accuracy of the fourth and sixth-order affine schemes is also attained with lower computational cost than for composition schemes of the same order.
+Moreover, the efficiency plot shown in the right panel of Figure \ref{fig:NLSE3_soliton_fourier_err_inf} reveals that the greater accuracy of the fourth and sixth-order affine schemes is also attained with lower computational cost than for composition schemes of the same order.
 When the computational cost of the high-order schemes reaches approximately $10^4$, the error then inverts its decreasing tendency due to accumulation of round-off errors, which begin to dominate the total error.